usharesoft/appcenter-docs/apis/en/source/pages/ostemplate/osTemplate_create.rst

 	* Response Formats: ``application/xml`` ``application/json``
 	* Since: ``UForge 3.6``

 Creates a new OS template for an operating system.
-An ``OS template`` groups together packages from the operating system that can be re-used in as an ``OS profile`` when creating and managing ``appliances``.
+An ``OS template`` groups together packages from the operating system that can be re-used in as an ``OS profile`` when creating an managing ``appliances``.

-Please refer to :ref:`distribprofile-object` for a complete list of all the ``OS template`` attributes.
+Please refer to :ref:`distribprofiletemplate-object` for a complete list of all the ``OS template`` attributes.

 Security Summary
 ~~~~~~~~~~~~~~~~